 Onto St Michael the Archangel Catholic Church, Whitelaw

 I stopped for lunch at the mini-mart at the BP gas station in Kellnersville.
-I was happy to find a picnic table outside the shop, and since the weather was sunny, I treated myself to a Diet Pepsi.
+I was happy to find a picnic table outside the shop, called K-City One-Stop.
+Since the weather was sunny, I treated myself to a Diet Pepsi.
 You can also buy Parallel 44 wine, beer, sloppy joe mix, breakfast cereals, tomato sauce etc. at the mini-mart.
 The afternoon walk into Whitelaw was lovely—after four days of walking, I was finding my pace.

 Fr.
 Kurz stopped by while I was walking to deliver my “Pray with Mary, Walk with Jesus” T-shirt.
 Maybe I’ll include a picture of the shirt in upcoming posts.
 So make sure to “SUBSCRIBE” below.